isaacs/tshy/README.md

 Files named `*.cts` will be excluded from the ESM build.

-If you need to do something one way for CJS and another way for esm, use the "Dialect Switching" trick, with the ESM code living in `src/<whatever>.ts` and the CommonJS polyfill living in `src/<whatever>-cjs.cts`.
+If you need to do something one way for CommonJS and another way for esm, use the "Dialect Switching" trick, with the ESM code living in `src/<whatever>.ts` and the CommonJS polyfill living in `src/<whatever>-cjs.cts`.